 Make sure the soil is elevated around the pond so that water doesn’t drain into it.
-Most of the dirt from digging your garden fish pond may come in very handy in making sure your perimeter edge flat, creating higher ground for your stream, build areas for landscaping and to burry your flexible piping.
+Most of the dirt from digging your garden fish pond may come in very handy in making sure your perimeter edge flat, creating higher ground for your stream, build areas for landscaping and to bury your flexible piping.

-A cheaper alternative is to use a flexible liner instead of concrete; which we do not recommend.
+A cheaper alternative is to use a flexible liner instead of concrete, which we do not recommend.
 If you are however contemplating this, use one made specifically for ponds or pools.
 Otherwise, it may break down upon exposure to ultraviolet light, and can even be toxic to your fish.